amgarton47/CS62data-structures/Darwin/project/README.md

 3. Write the `World` class.
 This should be straight-forward if you use the provided Matrix class.
 An alternative implementation could use an one-dimensional ArrayList to represent the world (and map<row,col> indices into a single 1D array index).

 4. Test this class thoroughly before proceeding.
 Use the provided AutograderCompTest (and any additional tests that you think would be helpful) in order to verify and convince yourself that all of the methods work.
-To

 4. Write the `Species` class.
 The hardest part will be parsing the program file and storing it in the `Species`.
 Note that the first instruction of a program is at address 1, not 0. **Test this class thoroughly before